smyrn000/doi_springboot_managment/README.md

 1. Start the backend server using Gradle as described earlier.
 2. Start the frontend server using npm.
-3. The application can be accessed via the frontend URL http://localhost:3000, and the backend APIs are available on http://localhost:8080.
+3. The application can be accessed via the frontend URL http://localhost:5173

 ## Role Descriptions